 Why do they call it White Water Rafting?

-The term “white water” or “whitewater” refers to the rapids that occur naturally throughout stretches of a river.
-White water is actually formed from rapids, resulting in turbulence and generally pretty fast currents
+River rafting is called “white water” or “whitewater” rafting due to the rapids that occur naturally throughout stretches of a river.
+White water is actually formed from turbulence in the rapids resulting from fast-flowing currents.

 According to French Broad Rafting, the four factors that can create rapids are: